lupyuen/lupyuen.github.io/src/purescript.md

 It's 2024...
 Surely there's a better way to grok the log?
 Stack trace / mm log / elf loader

-Concat "🎵 I never promised you a rose garden"

 TODO